anushka-sen-1627/Fake-News-Detection/README.md

 # Fake-News-Detection-App
-Fake News Detection App is a web application which is used to check the authenticity and credibility of a news article or a news headline.
+Fake News Detection App is a web application which is used to check the authenticity and credibility of a news article or a news headlines.

 ## Screenshots